 Harper’s Bazaar cover (Aug.
 1940) by Alexey Brodovitch

 This left plenty of space for the photograph and helped to make the cover stand out on the newsstand.
 He retained the script typeface as a symbol of the magazine’s illustrious past, but kept the words that were set in the script typeface relatively small, so the modernity of the cover was able to shine through.

 Harper’s Bazaar (Apr.
 1946)

 Harper’s Bazaar (Jan.
 1952)

 Brodovitch favored traditional typefaces of the kind known as Didone, in which there is a marked contrast between the thick and the thin strokes.
 The thick strokes are mostly vertical and the thin strokes are generally horizontal.
-These features are exaggerated in the bold capital letters used for the word: Bazaar, emphasizing the name and creating a strong identity for the magazine.
-The designer increased the impact of the type by setting the letters very close together — so close that the serifs, or thin strokes, actually join at the bottom.
-In part, in places, this creates the effect of underlining the magazine’s title.
+These features are exaggerated in the bold capital letters used for the title: Bazaar, placing emphasis on the name and creating a strong identity for the magazine.
+The impact of this typographic identity is increased by setting the letters very close together – so close that the serifs, or thin strokes, actually join in places at the bottom.
+This has the effect of underlining the magazine’s title.